Skip to Content

 Power wash your house and driveway

-A couple weeks ago, Pete power washed our entire driveway.
-I can’t even begin to explain to you how different it looked.
-I wish we thought to take before and after photos.
-So much junk and dirt accumulates on your driveway and makes your driveway look, well, used.
-Which is fine.
-You live in that house, so of course, you’re going to use it.
+A couple weeks ago, we paid someone to power wash our house.
+I can’t even begin to explain to you how different it looks.
+I wish I thought to take before and after photos.
+So much junk and dirt accumulates on the siding.

-But power washing the driveway makes it look brand new.
+We had the guy do our porch too, but not the driveway.
+Pete does that and it makes the driveaway look brand new.
 It’s such a stark difference from when you don’t power wash it.
 So if you want to enhance your curb appeal, that’s the way to go.

 In New York, we never had to power wash.
 And if you have bricks, you don’t need to either.
 But you definitely need to if your house is made from vinyl siding.